libktx/ktx/assets-async/README.md

 classes from the same file.

 The key difference between **KTX** storage and LibGDX manager is the threading model:
-`AssetStorage` provides suspending methods executed via coroutines that resume the coroutine as soon as the asset is loaded, while `AssetManager` requires scheduling of asset loading up front, continuous updating until the assets are loaded and retrieving the assets once the loading is finished. `AssetManager` leverages a single thread for asynchronous loading operations, while `AssetStorage` can utilize any chosen number of threads by specifying a coroutine context.
+ `AssetManager` leverages only a single thread for asynchronous loading operations and ensures thread safety by relying on the `synchronized` methods, while `AssetStorage` can utilize any chosen number of threads specified by its coroutine context and uses non-blocking coroutines to load the assets.

 ### Guide